thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 Every tick, the first new constraint will accelerate the habitat downward, and the second will prevent it from tunnelling into the surface of the planet.
 Unless it's currently being carried off by a raider, in which case the constraint that the raider puts on the habitat undoes the other constraints.

 11.4.
 Just like the habitat, your spaceship should also not tunnel into the surface of the planet, at least not without consequences.
-For now, open Ship.ts, locate the existing Constrainable in its constructor, and replace it with the following, adjusting commas as needed:
+For now, open Player.ts, locate the existing Constrainable in its constructor, and replace it with the following, adjusting commas as needed:

 	Constrainable.fromConstraints
 	([